-A common task in the above problems is to analyze the accuracy of an estimator of φ , for example, its mean square convergence.
-In the literature, rates of convergence are derived under various assumptions on φ , r, or T, or on the data generating process involved in the specific problem.
+A common task in the above problems is to analyse the accuracy of an estimator of φ , for example its mean square convergence.
+In the literature, rates of convergence are derived under various assumptions on φ , r or T, or on the data generating process involved in the specific problem.
 To summarize, three kinds of a priori assumptions are usually considered in the literature: (i) a function class on the solution φ , (ii) a smoothness class for the density of the observations, and (iii) a regularity condition on the operator T.

-The first two types of assumptions are usual in nonparametric estimation, in which it is assumed that φ or the densities belong to some space of smooth functions, such as a Hölder or a Sobolev space.
-In the context of inverse problems in econometrics, some works also consider the prior that φ belongs to a compact space; see, e.g., Newey and Powell (2003) and the discussion on that assumption in Florens, Johannes, and Van Bellegem (2005).
-Several conditions of type (iii) were proposed in the literature, among which are the sieve measure of ill-posedness (e.g., Blundell et al., 2007) and the source condition (e.g., Carrasco, Florens, and Renault, 2007).
-In Hall and Horowitz (2005), the regularity of the operator, assumed to be compact, is directly expressed by the rate of decrease of its discrete spectrum.
+The two first types of assumptions are usual in nonparametric estimation, in which it is assumed that φ or the densities belong to some space of smooth functions, such as a Hölder or a Sobolev space.
+In the context of inverse problems in econometrics, some works also consider the prior that φ belongs to a compact space, see e.g. Newey and Powell (2003) and the discussion on that assumption in Florens, Johannes, and Van Bellegem (2005).
+Several conditions of type (iii) were proposed in the literature, among which are the sieve measure of ill-posedness (e.g. Blundell, Chen, and Kristensen (2007)), and the source condition (e.g. Carrasco, Florens, and Renault (2007)).
+In Hall and Horowitz (2005), the regularity of the operator, assumed to be compact, is directly expressed by the rate of decreasing of its discrete spectrum.

-It is not easy to compare the recent results in the econometric literature because they are derived under various combinations of those three assumptions.
-A main objective of the present paper is to provide a unification of the results that allows this comparison.
-We show that rates of convergence are essentially driven by two assumptions, both written in a common Hilbert scale.
+It is not an easy task to compare the recent results in the econometric literature because they are derived under various combination of those three assumptions.
+It is a main objective of the present paper to provide a unification of the results that allows this comparison.
+We show that rates of convergence are essentially driven by two assumptions, both written in a common Hilbert Scale.
 The definition of Hilbert scale and our two structural assumptions are explained in Section 2.

 Under those two assumptions, the central results of the paper are risk bounds for the estimation of φ and its derivatives when r and possibly T are unknown and estimated from data.
-Those results are proved in a setting that is general enough to be applied to a wide range of ill-posed linear problems in econometrics (such as the above deconvolution and instrumental regression problems).
-They are also proved to be "practical," meaning that, when applied to particular econometric models, they allow us to derive new rates of convergence and extend significantly some results of the literature.
-In the paper, we illustrate that point, and we now summarize some of those results.
+Those results are proved in a setting that is general enough to be applied to a wide range of ill-posed linear problems in econometrics (e.g. as the above deconvolution and instrumental regression problems).
+They are also proved to be "practical", meaning that, when applied to particular econometric models, they allow to derive new rates of convergence and extend significantly some results of the literature.
+In the paper, we illustrate that point and we now summarize some of these results.